2022–23 Red Star Belgrade season: September

-During the September club played three games in Serbian SuperLiga, winning two and drawing one.
+During the September, Red Star played three games in Serbian SuperLiga, winning two and drawing one.
 This extended their unbeaten spell to ten games since the start of the season.
 At the end of the month club was at the top of the table, one point ahead of second placed Čukarički.

 Club also started their Europa League group stage.
 First two games were played against Monaco at home and an away game against Trabzonspor.
 Both of them were defeats, which brought the club to the bottom of the group table at the end of September.

 Draw for the first round of Serbian Cup was held on 19 September.
 Red Star were drawn to play an away game against Mačva Šabac in a game that was played on 29 September.
 Red Star won 2–0 and qualified for the second round of the competition.

 On 15 September, on the closing day of the transfer market, club announced the signing of a Serbian midfielder Srđan Mijailović from Čukarički.
 This will be Mijailović's second spell at the club.
-He arrived for an undisclosed fee, and signed three-years-long contract.
+He arrived for an undisclosed fee, and signed three-year-long contract.

 October

-During the October club played six games in Serbian SuperLiga, winning all six of them.
+During the October, Red Star played six games in Serbian SuperLiga, winning all six of them.
 This extended their unbeaten spell to sixteen games since the start of the season.
 At the end of the month club was at the top of the table.

-In Europa League group stage club played three games, winning against Ferencváros and Trabzonspor at home and losing to Ferencváros in an away game.
+In Europa League group stage, the club played three games, winning against Ferencváros and Trabzonspor at home and losing to Ferencváros in an away game.

-On 10 October club announced signing of a new three-years-long contract with Gabonese midfielder Guélor Kanga until summer of 2025.
+On 10 October, the club announced signing of a new three-year-long contract with Gabonese midfielder Guélor Kanga until summer of 2025.

-On 11 October club returned Serbian youngster Jovan Mijatović from his loan spell at Grafičar Beograd.
+On 11 October, the club returned Serbian youngster Jovan Mijatović from his loan spell at Grafičar Beograd.
 Mijatović, product of the club's youth academy, was loaned at Grafičar since June of this year during which he had 8 appearances and 5 goals for the senior squad.

-On 19 October club announced another contract extension.
-Serbian midfielder Veljko Nikolić signed new three-years-long contract until summer of 2025.
+On 19 October, the club announced another contract extension.
+Serbian midfielder Veljko Nikolić signed a new three-year-long contract until summer of 2025.

-On 26 October club announced first signing for a winter transfer window.
-Serbian full-back Lazar Nikolić joined the Red Star from Javor and signed contract until summer of 2025.
+On 26 October, the club announced first signing for a winter transfer window.
+Serbian full-back Lazar Nikolić joined the Red Star from Javor and signed a contract until summer of 2025.